PlanBGmbH/zeebe-dapr-example/README.md

 # Run the worker service

 The following command will run the service `Zeebe.Worker` with dapr.
-The repo contains some example requests in the `requests.http` file, which can be executed against the service.
+The repo contains some example requests in the `requests` folder, which can be executed against the service.

 ```bash